Street Fit Scotland is an organisation created from a clear need, as our founder and CEO Michelle Reilly explains:

 “I’ve worked with the homeless population for many years and I am often asked how I managed to stay so energetic and positive even on tough days when hearing traumatic stories of how the people have found themselves homeless.
 Every time I am asked, I would answer the same way – exercise gives me the mental and physical strength to meet each day with a smile.

 In my previous frontline role working in hostels I started to take groups to the local gym as the residents were showing real enthusiasm to work out with me.
 The impact was phenomenal, so I built relationships with the coaches at the local gym and they delivered 2-3 weekly sessions for us.
 I’d like to thank Ross and Fraser for their support at the very beginning of my journey.
 The positive impact on everyone was immediately evident – it was so great to see!
 I began to get a core group of people wanting to come every week and it basically snowballed from there.
-I knew I was onto something so I set up Street Fit Scotland – and five years on we are a thriving service.
+I knew I was onto something so I set up Street Fit Scotland – and six years on we are a thriving service.

 This began as a passion project for me but as the years have gone on it is clear there is real proven benefits to using exercise as means to combat long-term homelessness.
 Those who attend our classes regularly report enormous benefits to their mental and physical health.
 Having something positive to build healthy relationships around has created a great support network for our beneficiaries which is invaluable in a community filled with negative influences.
 The structure and routine involved with showing up each session influences other aspects of their lives too.

 We don’t just put on an exercise class and leave at that.
 We provide a one-to-one counselling service, critical crisis support and drop ins, access to our IT suite so that people can bid for houses and support to fill in online benefit forms.
 We work alongside housing, social work, health, and G.P services as well as sign posting to relevant services.
 We provide nourishing meals after most sessions; we have created a compassionate community of people who are inspired to make a change for the better.